 Once you’ve captured your prospect’s interest, it’s important to keep your name, product, and/or service in front of them.

-4. Links to Order Flow
+4. Links/Buttons to Order Flow

-Links and buttons are the vehicles that allow a prospect to navigate your landing page.
+Again, as with a good RCLP, links and buttons are the vehicles that allow a prospect to navigate your landing page.
 Make them as easy as possible to understand and use.

 We find that using longer text on buttons leaves no room for confusion: “Yes, I want to buy [title]” continues to convert better than “buy now”.